-6. Freeride Republic will not be responsible for any holiday credit that is lost, stole, destroyed or used with your permission.
+6. Freeride Republic will not be responsible for any holiday credit that is lost, stolen, destroyed or used without our permission.

 This Policy applies to all bookings that were made and confirmed in accordance with the Booking Terms and Conditions whilst this Policy was in place.
 However, we reserve the right to withdraw or amend this Policy at any time before such a booking has been confirmed.

 We start planning the arrangements we offer many months in advance.
 Occasionally, we have to make changes to and correct errors in advertising and other details both before and after bookings have been confirmed and cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.